ClementNerma/LRVM/docs/Tutorial.md

     let cpu = motherboard.cpu();

     while !cpu.halted() {
-        cpu.next().unwrap();
+        cpu.next();
+        assert_eq!(cpu.regs.et, 0);
     }
 }
 ```

-The `.unwrap()` makes our program panic if an exception occurred.
-This is better than leaving the VM run in an invalid state, as our program is not supposed to generate any exception - so if one happens, we better look at it.
+When an exception occurs, informations about it are stored in the `et` register.
+This `assert!` statement ensures our program will panic in such case, instead of continuing to run in an invalid state, as our program is not supposed to generate any exception - so if one happens, we better look at it.

 We now have this code: